 Craven Community College continues to explore external funding sources to enhance programs and services at the College.
-The College was approved for its second TRiO SSS award totaling \$1,100,000 (\$220,000 per year) that runs from 2015-2020.
+The College was approved for its third TRiO Student Support Services (SSS) award totaling \$1,309,440 (\$261,888 per year) that runs from 2020-2025.
 TRiO SSS is a five-year grant which focuses on student support services.
-The College was also approved for a Title III Connect to Success grant totaling \$1,742,927.24 that runs from 2016 to 2021.
-The College also received a Bosch Community Fund grant in the amount of \$29,450 to support summer camps for career programs as well as a grant in the amount of \$200,000 from Duke Energy/Piedmont Natural Gas Community College Apprenticeship Program to support the Craven County Apprenticeship Program.
+The College also received a Bosch Community Fund grant in the amount of \$24,450 to support summer camps for career programs in FY19-20 which was extended until December 2021 due to COVID-19.
+Our Workforce Development area received a \$42,000 grant for FY21-22 from NC Department of Public Safety for vocational skills training for youth.

-Craven Community College Foundation Inc. is also committed to seeking additional funding to allow more students access to a college education.
-For the 2018-2019 fiscal year, the Foundation was able to secure a grant from the Harold Bate Foundation for \$100,000 to fund scholarships for our students.
+Craven Community College Foundation, Inc. is also committed to seeking additional funding to allow more students access to a college education.
+For the 2021-2022 fiscal year, the Foundation was able to secure a grant from the Harold Bate Foundation for \$120,000 to fund scholarships for our students.
+The Foundation has also secured a \$3,000 grant from the Thomas B. & Robertha K. Coleman Foundation and a \$2,000 grant from South Arts to fund part of their Explorations of the ARTS program for the current fiscal year.
 The Foundation continues to work with major donors to establish endowments and scholarships to benefit our students.
-The Foundation also holds events such as the Community Fabric Awards to increase community awareness of the Foundation and its mission to help students with their educational needs.
+The Foundation and its mission to help students with their educational needs.
+Although the event was canceled for FY19-20, many of the supporters opted to have their funds rolled over to FY20-21 instead of receiving a refund or have their contribution moved to cover immediate student needs.
+The Foundation had a successful virtual event for FY20-21, yet hopes to hold the event in person again in FY21-22.